Financial Privileges

 In the early Church financial contributions were purely voluntary.
 Soon emperors made grants of public money to the Church*.
 This position changed as soon as the Church had acquired sufficient power, when payment became compulsory for all.
 The ostensible idea was that the proceeds should go to the relief of the poor.
 To this end the Church collected tithes amounting to a tenth part of the produce of lands, the stock on those lands, and the personal industry of the occupiers.

-By the Middle Ages the system was being badly abused.
-As a leading authority says: "Owing to the machinations of the monks in the Middle Ages, the tithes were very largely drawn into the coffers of religious houses, and the parochial clergy were deprived of them"*.
-The pastoral role of the Church became not so much to shepherd their sheep as to fleece them.
-The tax was enforced where necessary in the courts.
-Anyone who failed to pay was also liable to be excommunicated.
-In Western Christendom the obligation was made universal and legally binding by Charlemagne.
+In Western Christendom the obligation had been made universal and legally binding by Charlemagne.
 The only ones exempted from payment were the Church itself and the Crown.
 If the traditional relationship between Church and State has been symbiotic, that between Church and populace has traditionally been parasitic.
 The people paid taxes to the Church, but the Church did not pay taxes to the State.
 In 1296 Pope Boniface VIII published a bull, Clericis laicos, that forbade the clergy to pay taxes to secular powers.

 These bisshoppes and these archebishoppes,